Chart Color Schemes

 Port Lincoln's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Port Lincoln's health metrics closely align with national benchmarks, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Port Lincoln's health metrics closely match national benchmarks, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Common health conditions are seen at a standard level across both young and old age cohorts.

-Private health cover is relatively low, at approximately 50% of the total population (~8,720 people), compared to the national average of 55.7%.
-The most prevalent medical conditions are asthma (8.2%) and arthritis (8.0%).
-68.5% of residents report being completely clear of medical ailments, higher than the Rest of SA's 62.5%.
-Health outcomes among the working-age population are typical.
-The area has 21.5% of residents aged 65 and over (3,711 people), lower than Rest of SA's 26.5%.
+Private health cover is relatively low, at approximately 50% of the total population (~8,726 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are asthma and arthritis, impacting 8.2 and 8.0% of residents respectively, while 68.5% of residents declare themselves completely clear of medical ailments, compared to 62.5% across Rest of SA.
+Health outcomes among the working-age population are broadly typical.
+The area has 22.0% of residents aged 65 and over (3,812 people), which is lower than the 27.1% in Rest of SA.
 Health outcomes among seniors are above average, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health